 - 1/4 teaspoon onion powder

-- 2 tsp olive oil, plus olive oil cooking spray
+- 2 teaspoons olive oil plus olive oil cooking spray

 - 1/4 diced red onion

-- 3 cups of zucchini sliced into thin half moons
+- 3 cups zucchini sliced into thin half moons

-- 1 cup of cottage cheese (I use the 2% one)
+- 1 cup cottage cheese I use the 2% one

 - Mix tomato sauce with spices to make the enchilada sauce.
 Set aside.